 How hard were you exercising before you became pregnant?
 What were you doing?

 Before I was pregnant I would be in the gym 6-7 days a week lifting weights.
 I’d be in the gym for about 2 hours every day, and I often trained until failure.
 You could definitely say I was obsessed and let my training go overboard.

 When you found out you were pregnant, did you modify your workout routine?
 How & Why?

 When I first found out I was pregnant I was determined to keep up my weightlifting routine as long as possible.
 But right away in my first trimester my workouts basically went out the window.
 I was constantly tired, regardless of how much sleep I got.
 When I did go, my routine was very similar to what I had always done but I backed down the intensity and length of my workout.
-In my second trimester I started getting my energy back, but I was still winded very easily.
+In my second trimester, I started getting my energy back, but I was still winded very easily.
 So I started pacing my workouts better.
-I would do a set, and then sit and rest and sip my water until I felt completely recovered before doing another set.
-Around my third trimester I had to start modifying my routine even more.
-I couldn’t comfortable do a leg press.
-My ligaments were loser and my balance was compromised so doing simple body weight lunges were a struggle.
-But I didn’t stop working out completely until about 30 weeks (at my husbands request).
-At which point I just focused on overall activity.
+I would do a set, and then sit and rest and sip my water until I felt completely recovered from doing another set.
+Around my third trimester, I had to start modifying my routine even more.
+I couldn’t comfortably do a leg press.
+My ligaments were looser and my balance was compromised so doing simple body weight lunges were a struggle.
+But I didn’t stop working out completely until about 30 weeks (at my husband’s request).
+At which point I just focused on the overall activity.
 I would swim and walk a lot.
 I stayed pretty active right up until I had the girls.

 What was a typical diet plan for you?